Queen Flasher

 Males gather in mixed aggregations with Panacea prola, basking with wings outstretched.
 They are constantly alert to intruders, and when one individual detects a threat from an approaching bird or human, it responds by fanning it’s wings to display the bright red underside.
 This acts as a signal to warn its brethren, who also start fanning their wings, so that the whole group very quickly becomes alerted to the danger and is ready to fly up into the trees to escape.

-image 4 - Learn Butterflies
+image 4 - Butterflies Store

 Queen Flasher 7